-For a more detailed rundown, read our poker hand rankings guide, in which we walk you through what makes up each hand.
+For a more detailed rundown, read our poker hand rankings guide, in which we walk you through exactly what makes up each hand.

 Remember, poker is just as much a game of bluffing as it is a game of careful hand building.
 Even if you hold a weak hand, projecting an air of confidence through the manner in which you present yourself and cast your bets might win you the game.
 Manipulate your opponents into folding so you won’t even reach the showdown, eliminating them from play before you’re even in a position to reveal your weak hand.

 Not all games of poker play the same.
 While we’ve laid out the basics of Texas Hold’em here, there are plenty of other poker variations that introduce subtle rule changes.
 Variations might include the size of the deck, the value of certain hands, the number of betting rounds, whether community cards are present; Here’s some of the more popular variations:

 Stud poker – There are several ‘stud’ poker variants (for example, seven-card stud, six-card stud, and razz), in which players are dealt a combination of face-up and face-down cards between betting rounds.
 This provides more information to the opposing players, and removes all shared community cards.
 Six-card stud and seven-card stud are common variants.

 In draw poker, players are dealt a complete hand before the first betting round begins.
 Each player develops their hand in later rounds by drawing replacement cards, trying to curate the highest-ranking hand possible.